 My first book, Sweet Music on Moonlight Ridge, introduced a pair of surprising, unforgettable characters, Lily Claire Nash and her famous cousin, Willie T. Nock.
 The story tells how Willie T. became a famous hero in their hometown of Eden, Alabama and Moonlight Ridge, the wooded mountain home where these eight-year-old mystery solvers live.

 Sweet Music on Moonlight Ridge is Southern literary fiction with a touch of the supernatural, mystery, music, and humor.
 The story is set in a small 1950s Alabama town and surrounding woodlands, published by Chalet Publishers LLC in 2010.
-Recently Chalet LLC went out of business.
-A few copies are still available on Amazon and B&N. My book will be reissued in a special collectors edition as Book One of The Moonlight Ridge Series, followed by Book Two, The Witches of Moonlight Ridge.
+Later, Chalet LLC went out of business in the recession..
+A few copies are still available on Amazon and B&N. Sweet Music on Moonlight Ridge will be out soon in a second printing from PDMI Publishing LLC as Book One of The Moonlight Ridge Series, followed by Book Two, The Witches of Moonlight Ridge.
 I can't wait!

 Set in 1950s Alabama summer, this is the tale of two young intrepid explorers who come to the rescue when an important member of their community is apparently kidnapped.
 Lily Claire and Willie T. use their wits, courage, and knowledge of the mountain to restore peace when tragedy threatens to destroy the harmony of their idylic community.